zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2024-06-26】[mehdihadeli / awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - 🚀 A curated list of awesome articles, videos, and other resources to learn and practice software architecture, patterns, and principles.
 * 【2024-06-25】[modelscope / DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio) - Enjoy the magic of Diffusion models!
 * 【2024-06-24】[SimplifyJobs / Summer2025-Internships](https://github.com/SimplifyJobs/Summer2025-Internships) - Collection of Summer 2025 tech internships!
 * 【2024-06-23】[karpathy / micrograd](https://github.com/karpathy/micrograd) - A tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API